DLARlab/MuscleMemory_for_HighPrecisionLocomotion/README.md

 ## Publications

-This work has been submitted to the International Journal of Robotics Research(IJRR).
+This work has been submitted to the Robotica.

 If you use this work in an academic context, please cite the following publication: